saferactive/saferactive/README.md

 cycled year-on-year*.

-Data on cycling rates and future investment plans suggest that the cycling uptake target will be difficult to achieve (<span class="citeproc-not-found" data-reference-id="road_safety_gb_government_2019">**???**</span>).
+Data on cycling rates and future investment plans suggest that the cycling uptake target will be difficult to achieve (Road Safety GB 2019).
 Much research funded in support of the CWIS, such as the Propensity to Cycle Tool (Lovelace et al. 2017), has focussed on boosting walking and cycling levels, with relatively little attention paid to safety, despite the fact that cycling and walking casualties have not fallen since the CWIS baseline year of 2013 (see Figure 1).
 Safety is a major barrier to greater uptake of cycling and walking (Horton 2016; Jacobsen, Racioppi, and Rutter 2009), with fear of collisions and “too much traffic” being the top two reasons cited in DfT research (Nathan 2019). <!-- ^[ -->
 <!-- https://www.rospa.com/rospaweb/docs/events/past-events/road-safety-conference-2019/jai-nathan.pdf -->
 <!-- ] -->